manyone/cobol-hallmark-generator/README.md

 ![Christmas Story Generator Snapshot](hallmark.png)
 *Figure: The Christmas story generator data structure and plot template.*

 > **A Tale of Two Technologies**: In a delightful twist of fate, this COBOL program has a digital twin.
 While the original runs on vintage MVS systems or modern GnuCOBOL, its spirit lives on in a completely different era: a web app.
-Explore the same Hallmark magic—same plots, same variables—at https://sites.google.com/view/manyone/home/programs/hallmark_plotgen .
+Explore the same Hallmark magic—same plots, same variables—at this [web-app version](https://manyone.github.io/cobol-hallmark-generator/webapp/) .
 It’s the ultimate clash of tech epochs: punch cards meet push notifications, JCL meets JavaScript.
 One runs in a terminal; the other in your browser.
 Both are equally cheesy.
 Enjoy the irony!
 ---

 ## 📌 Table of Contents